Edwina Griffin reveals how you can start being mindful every day – and soon you’ll be naturally doing it without realising.

 Many of us tend to become caught worrying about the past or the future, and mindfulness practices can bring people out of the emotions of a past or future event into the now.
 This is about taking us from a ‘thinking’ state towards a more ‘sensing’ state so that our awareness comes back into our body, to our breath, to our muscles, to our immediate surroundings.

-Here are four tips to bring the art of mindfulness into your every-day life:
+Four tips to bring the art of mindfulness into your every-day life:

 Choose to bring your attention to the food you are eating prior to putting it in your mouth so that your focus becomes about the food.
 At each stage of eating, noticing the texture, flavour and your body’s response to the food, from when you it in your mouth, to chewing, to swallowing.
 This conscious, mindful eating will not only bring an appreciation to the food you eat, taking more time chewing will also help with digestion and the overall enjoyment of eating.
 Eating may become more like a ritual to be enjoyed rather than a necessity and solution to hunger.